oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 ## Install prerequisites

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia.
-However, there are some things that you will need to do beforehand:
+However, you will need to manually install these dependencies first:

 1. Install [version 8+ of the Java Runtime Environment (JRE)](https://www.java.com/en/download/).